2015, Vol. 2 Issue 4, Part B

 How to cite this article:

 Sumit Dookia, Reenu Kumari Singh, Anoop KR.
 Ecology and Behaviour of Indian Peafowl (Pavo cristatus) in Keoladeo National Park, Bharatpur, Rajasthan, India.
-International Journal of Fauna and Biological Studies.
-2015; 2(4): 97-103.
+Int J Fauna Biol Stud 2015;2(4):97-103.